peruginiandrea/StepAppV4/README.md

 The tutorial aims at integrating sensors functionality in the StepApp android application.

-in this tutorial, we are going to use Accelerometer sensor to count the number of user's steps.
+In this tutorial, we are going to use Accelerometer sensor to count the number of user's steps.